BosseKarat/wdio-browserstack-keepalive/README.md

     "@wdio/spec-reporter": "^9.12.4",
     "undici": "^7.10.0"

 ... the keep-alive error will disappear.
 This package: @wdio/local-runner appears to be the culprit though.
-You keep the rest of @wdio packages at v.9.12.5 and only downgrade that package to v.9.12.4 to make the error go away.
+If you keep the rest of @wdio packages at v.9.12.5 and only downgrade @wdio/local-runner to v.9.12.4, the error will go away.

 At first, I thought this was a undici -> Browserstack related problem when using a proxy.
 This doesn't seem to be case since I was still able to reproduce the issue without using any proxy setting (wdio.conf.ts -> line:4).